intermine/im-docs/docs/database/database-building/build-script.rst

     Running the `build-db` target will drop the current database and create a new, blank database.

-To run all sources, use our Perl script described here :doc:`/database/database-building/build-script`

 To run a data source, run this command in the `MINE_NAME/integrate/` directory, specifying the source name (as it appears in project.xml):

 .. code-block:: bash